nstutelberg/Projects/README.md

       ggarrange(ButterPlot, ButterPlotLog, FrozenPlot, FrozenPlotLog)

    For the ggplots for the binary regressors, the regression line will not be meaningful because these variables contain discrete values rather than continuous.
 However, the graphs are still beneficial in order to see the difference in the mean price of the two cases (1vs0).

-# Continued Analysis
-   ### Benefits and drawbacks of log transformations
-        As shown in this plot below

 ## Installation
    To run code, an updated version of R and RStudio is needed.
 Link is here: https://cran.r-project.org/

-#### Anything else that seems useful

 ## Links
 Statista study: https://www.statista.com/statistics/1202148/sneaker-resale-market-value-us-and-global/